TABLE OF CONTENTS

 EUROFIMA European Company for the Financing of Railroad Rolling Stock is a supranational organization located in Basel, Switzerland.
 It was established in 1956 based on an international treaty signed by 25 European sovereign States so far.
 EUROFIMA fulfils a non-profit maximizing mission to support the development of rail transportation in Europe.
 It supports its shareholder railways as well as other railway bodies in renewing and modernizing their equipment.

 Mission and Ownership Structure

 EUROFIMA’s mission is to support the development of rail transport in its 25 Member States.
 As such, the shareholders of EUROFIMA include 26 national railway operators of its Member States.
-The chart below shows the shareholder distribution of its largest shareholders.

 The three largest shareholders (Deutsche Bahn AG, SNCF Mobilités, and Ferrovie dello Stato Italiane S.p.A.) are also the three largest national railway operators in Europe.